Jsalies/VOCformatWriter/README.md

  - store your pictures in Images.
  - run the script.
  - use mouse's wheel to modify the size of your frame.
- - right/left/center clic on your objets.
+ - right/left/center clic on your objects.
  - remove the last frame by using BackSpace.
  - press Enter to save objets in Xml and csv.

 # Tools

- - too take a look on your work, you can use Visualisation.py
+ - to take a look on your work, you can use Visualisation.py

 # Examples